-California law currently allows survivors of domestic violence, sexual assault, stalking, and elder or dependent adult abuse to break their residential leases with documentation limited to either a court-issued protective order or a police report.
+Senate Bill 612 was signed into law on August 19, 2013California law currently allows survivors of domestic violence, sexual assault, stalking, and elder or dependent adult abuse to break their residential leases with documentation limited to either a court-issued protective order or a police report.
 This bill expands the type of documentation allowed as proof of abuse to include reports from domestic violence and sexual assault counselors, human trafficking case workers and other mental health and health care professionals.

 * SB 39 went through the traditional legislative process but was subsumed in the state budget's last minute negotiations, becoming SB 73, a budget trailer bill.

-AB 2530 is a bill to ensure that incarcerated pregnant women are restrained in the least restrictive way possible when being transported to and from a state or local correctional facility (reintroduction of AB 568 and AB 1900).
+Assembly Bill 2530 was signed into law on September 30, 2012*Ensures that incarcerated pregnant women are restrained in the least restrictive way possible when being transported to and from a state or local correctional facility (reintroduction of AB 568 and AB 1900).